Sparrowhawk Backpackers, 45 Ford Street, Moretonhampstead, Dartmoor, Devon, TQ13 8LN

 I can picture you passing through on your LeJoG adventure (I’m warming to the abbreviation now), and making a mental note to come back when you’re more at leisure and spend a bit of time here.

-Amid the magical wilderness of Dartmoor
+Nestled amid the magical wilderness of Dartmoor

 Wild and rocky; windswept and glorious; by turns heart-breaking and inspiring; able to turn from sunny good-cheer to dark melancholy instantly.
 No, I’m not talking about the latest Foo Fighters album, I’m talking about Dartmoor.